 Tere Vadén, PhD (University of Tampere) Professor of Philosophy

-The PhD program at GCAS College Dublin is a scientific research program with 1 required year of doctoral level coursework (see The Graduate College Student Handbook Section 5 for details).
+The PhD program at GCAS College Dublin is most basically a scientific research program with 1 required year of doctoral level coursework (see The Graduate College Student Handbook Section 5 for details).
 By "scientific" we mean the application of analytical and empirical data combined with theoretical structures to produce original research that is relevant to addressing the most vexing issues confronting our world today.
 By contrast to PhD programs in the United States, which can take as long as ten years to complete, our program is designed to engage and publish research findings with the highest rigor and quality in three to four years.
 Students in our program will have access to research materials and core and some affiliate faculty at the Global Center for Advanced Studies.

 GCAS College Dublin is not accredited.
 We award our own PhD degree.
 We are seeking to be accredited within the European Union and internationally.

 Prerequisites for acceptance:

-Our researchers come from some of the best academic institutions in the world, including UC Berkeley, Columbia University, London School of Economics, Swarthmore, Yale, New York University, Case Western Reserve University.
+Our researchers come from some of the best academic institutions in the world, including UC Berkeley, Columbia University, London School of Economics, Swarthmore, Yale, New York University, Case Western Reserve University to name a few.
 However, as a research institute and college that is challenging traditional academia, we attract applicants who bring diverse backgrounds, experiences, and fresh perspectives to the conversation and research.
 If you are passionate about learning new skills and want to help re-shape the future of learning, then we invite you to join our intellectual and activist community by applying.
 To help us accomplish our goal of truly accessible education, the application does not have a fee.

 Our degree program is rigorous and applicants must possess an accredited Master’s degree to be considered for admission.
 On occasion, applicants with a BA and extensive experience may be considered.
 Applicants with a BA who the admissions committee do not feel meet the requirements for the PhD will be considered for the MA program.